 Nuts & Seeds

-Tasty, crunchy and packed with nutrients: nuts and seeds are healthy high-calorie vegan foods that you can add to so many dishes!
+Tasty, crunchy and packed with nutrients: nuts and seeds are healthy vegan weight gain foods that you can add to so many dishes!

 Start with a handful of walnuts or almonds in your oatmeal, top your salads with roasted pumpkin seeds and snack on trail mix or make coconut almond bliss balls.